 Dr. Sayers is a lifelong Austinite.
 He attended Austin High and U.T.
 Austin before attending the University of Texas Southwestern Medical School at Dallas.
 He went on to do an Internal Medicine residency at University of New Mexico Affiliated Hospitals in Albuquerque.
 Two things there influenced his decision to go into subspecialty training in Rheumatology.
 First, the head of the Internal Medicine department was Dr. Ralph Williams, one of the most well-respected rheumatologists of his era, who took a special interest in Dr. Sayers.
-Also, during this time, Dr. Sayers' grandmother, with whom he spent much of his childhood, contracted a severe form of rheumatoid arthritis.
+Also, during this time, Dr. Sayers' grandmother, with whom he spent much of his childhood, developed a severe form of rheumatoid arthritis.
 In the early 80's, treatment options for severe RA were somewhat limited and more toxic than today's treatments and she passed away while Dr. Sayers was still in training.
 Upon completing his Internal Medicine training, he was accepted for a two-year Rheumatology fellowship at the U.T.
 Health Science Center in San Antonio.

 After training and board certification in both Internal Medicine and Rheumatology, Dr. Sayers returned to Austin.
 He practiced briefly with the Austin Diagnostic Clinic, but wanted a smaller, more personal practice setting for his patients and soon established his own private practice and has practiced in this patient-centered atmosphere ever since.